Patrick Mahomes Outduels Baker Mayfield as Chiefs Cruise Past Browns

 Andy Reid has coached the Chiefs' offense to near-perfection, routinely outsmarting people paid millions of dollars to do the same thing.
 Also he still doesn't know how time works.

-Even though no one will remember what coach Andy Reid has accomplished with the Chiefs this season if they lose in the playoffs, he has consistently adapted to the changing ways of the league.
+Even though no one will remember what coach Andy Reid and the Chiefs have accomplished this season if they lose in the playoffs, he has consistently adapted to the changing ways of the league.

 The 60-year-old Reid still oversees moments of time mismanagement, such as when Mahomes spiked the ball late in the second quarter on a play on which the clock was stopped after a penalty.